 There are multiple studies on how fiber can reduce LDL cholesterol so I won’t into that here.
 The American Heart Association mentions not only psyllium as having this effect but also

-They go on to say that every 1 gram increase in soluble fiber can reduce LDL (bad cholesterol) by an average of 2.2 mg/dl.
+They go on to say every 1 gram increase in soluble fiber can reduce LDL (bad cholesterol) by an average of 2.2 mg/dl.
 That’s a lot.
-Given that most people in America – and I suspect other industrialized nations too —only get 12-15 grams of fiber per day—many people can benefit from having more fiber in their diet.
+Given most people in America – and I suspect other industrialized nations too —only get 12-15 grams of fiber per day—many people can benefit from having more fiber in their diet.

 How Much To Use?